seinecle/gephi-tutorials/docs/generated-html/subdir/what-is-gephi-en_temp_slides.md

 :title-logo-image: gephi-logo-2010-transparent.png[width="450" align="center"]

+== !
 [.stretch]
 image::gephi-logo-2010-transparent.png[width="450" align="center"]
+== !

-==  'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes
+//ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

+== the leading desktop software to visualize networks on Linux, Windows and Apple computers == !

-==  the leading desktop software to visualize and explore networks
+//ST: the leading desktop software to visualize and explore networks
 - more than 2 million downloads,
 - used by analysts, academics, journalists,
 - stable on Windows, Mac and Linux,
 - in continuous development

-==  open source & free (including for commercial purposes)
+== open source & free (including for commercial purposes) == !

+//ST: open source & free (including for commercial purposes)

 Gephi adopts a licencing model which makes it free to use, sell, or include the source code of Gephi in larger applications.

 Developers who modify the Gephi code base are required to make these changes public, to benefit the community.

 == "Photoshop^TM^ for graphs"
+== !

+//ST: "Photoshop^TM^ for graphs"

 - for networks of all types (social, semantic, biological, etc.)
 - attributes and properties of the network are made visible: not just the http://www.webopedia.com/quick_ref/topologies.asp[topology] of the network.